-Dietary fat is not only essential for health, but can also make your diet feel a bit more satisfying by adding flavor to food.
-Moreover, fat is a source of long lasting energy, and some find higher fat intakes to be more satiating (8).
+Dietary fat is not only essential for health but can also make your diet feel a bit more satisfying by adding flavor to food.
+Moreover, fat is a source of long-lasting energy, and some find higher fat intake to be more satiating (8).

 To ensure you aren't cutting fat too low, aim to get anywhere from 20 to 40% of your calories from fat.

-Because carbs will fill in the gap of your remaining calorie needs, you can calculate dietary fat amounts based on your activity level (more on this in a minute).
+Because carbs will fill the gap in your remaining calorie needs, you can calculate dietary fat amounts based on your activity level (more on this in a minute).

 The more active you are, the more carbs you will need, so you can scale fat to the lower end of the spectrum.
-Whereas those that needs less carbs can increase their fat to the higher end.
+Whereas those that need fewer carbs can increase their fat to the higher end.

 - 89 grams of fat/day if you are lightly active (2,000 x 40%)